QuickBooks Blog

 Here are some of the benefits you’ll gain by writing an employee handbook:

-• Vision and mission: Your handbook should include your firm’s mission statement, and if your team understands your mission statement, they may feel a stronger bond with your company, and be more passionate about the work.
+• A stronger vision and mission: If your team knows and understands your mission statement, they may feel a stronger bond with your company and be more passionate about the work.

-• Supervision: The handbook makes employee supervision more transparent because the handbook explains the rights and responsibilities of both the worker and the employer.
+• Transparent supervision: The handbook makes employee supervision more transparent because it explains the rights and responsibilities of both the worker and the employer.
 Everyone in the organization can refer to the handbook to make informed decisions about workplace behavior.

-• Productivity: If you discuss the employee handbook with each new hire, you’ll speed up the onboarding process and help new employees to work productively.
+• Higher productivity: If you discuss the employee handbook with each new hire, you’ll speed up the onboarding process and help new employees work productively.
 When you provide clear guidelines using a handbook, your new employees will start work with more confidence.

-• Discipline: Many business owners dread confronting an employee who makes a serious mistake.
+• Effective discipline: Many business owners dread confronting an employee who makes a serious mistake.
 Disciplining a worker is stressful, but implementing the procedures stated in the manual will make the process less difficult for both parties.

 The handbook should also explain the benefits you offer employees, which can be a powerful incentive to retain workers over time.
 A handbook helps your business comply with federal, state, and local laws and should provide a confidential system that workers can access if they believe a policy or law has been violated.